-International air carriers, hopeful Kelowna Airport would have regained its international flight status by now, will be forced to cancel cross border flights if Transport Canada doesn't come through with recertification very soon.
+International air carriers, hopeful Kelowna Airport would have regained its international flight status by now, will be forced to cancel cross border flights if Transport Canada doesn't come through with recertification.

 Carriers like WestJet and Alaska Airlines have posted international flights from Kelowna starting this winter anticipating Minister of Transport, Omar Alghabra PC MP would have restored Kelownas' designation by now.

 Bad news for COVID weary British Columbians.
 Many have already booked flights out of Kelowna for destinations like Cancun, Cabo San Lucas or Phoenix in December and January

 Before the pandemic, Kelowna Airport was one of Canada's busiest terminals.
 It and all but four of Canadas' major airports had operations suspended and lost their international flight certification because of COVID travel restrictions.

 That was back in March of 2020.

 Vancouver Calgary, Toronto, and Montreal terminals remained open.

 Not having permission to fly internationally is made more frustrating because other similar sized Canadian airports have regained their certifications.